 Introduction

-Corporate governance in the banking sector has gained prominence due to its pivotal role in ensuring financial stability, enhancing investor confidence, and fostering economic growth.
+Corporate governance in the global? banking sector has gained prominence due to its pivotal role in ensuring financial stability, enhancing investor confidence, and fostering economic growth.
 The Organization for Economic Co-operation and Development (OECD) defines corporate governance as a system of principles, procedures, and policies that govern how an organization is directed and controlled, ensuring accountability, transparency, and equitable decision-making (OECD, 2015).
 The World Bank (2007) highlights its importance in improving economic efficiency and strengthening investor confidence, while the Bank for International Settlements (BIS, 2015) emphasizes its contribution to financial stability.

 In Bangladesh, the banking sector serves as the primary facilitator of financial intermediation, supporting economic development by providing essential financial services to individuals and businesses.
 Given its systemic significance, strong corporate governance mechanisms are crucial to maintaining the integrity, efficiency, and resilience of banking institutions.
 Weak governance can result in financial instability, corruption, mismanagement, and crises, as illustrated by global banking failures, including the 2008 financial crisis.
 Bangladesh has also experienced corporate governance failures, such as the Hallmark Group and Basic Bank scandals, underscoring the urgency for reinforced governance measures.